 You can use and maintain a Nevada business even if you’re not a resident of Nevada.
 Matter of fact, you can establish one without ever visiting Nevada.

-Form your business by mail, fax, or phone, and you as the business owner never has to visit the state, even to conduct annual meetings.
-If, however, you want the tax benefits that come from forming you business in Nevada, you’ll need to set up business operations in Nevada.
+Form your business by mail, fax, or phone, and you, as the business owner, never have to visit the state or conduct annual meetings.
+If, however, you want the tax benefits that come from forming your business in Nevada, you’ll need to set up business operations in Nevada.
 This is where having a Registered Agent comes in handy.

 No Minimum Capital Required

-Many states require that an LLC or corporation have at least $1,000 in capital.
+Many states require an LLC or corporation to have at least $1,000 in the capital.
 But you can organize a Nevada startup with little capital if desired.

-It’s these facts about Nevada that made it the common-sense choice for big companies like Tesla, Microsoft, and Apple.
-And it’s these facts about Nevada that could give your business the support and edge it needs to thrive.
+These facts about Nevada made it the ideal choice for big companies like Tesla, Microsoft, and Apple.
+These advantages in Nevada can also give your business the support and edge it needs to thrive.

 If you’re ready to turn your dream business into a reality, look no further than Nevada Corporate Headquarters.
 Our comprehensive asset protection strategies are second to none.
 From business entity formation to accounting and taxes, building business credit, and estate planning, they are proven to help businesses successfully launch and grow.